DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Oct 29 - Nov 4.md

 #### Creating New Gun Information for the Shotgun

-The weapon system uses scriptable objects to store the more general information about guns like name, damage, fire rate.
+The weapon system uses scriptable objects to store the more general information about guns like name, damage, fire rate, etc.

+This is done so that we can easily create new weapons without having to edit the scripts themselves.

+1. Create a new scriptable object in `Assets/Scriptable Objects/Gun` called `Shotgun 1`.
+2. Fill in the information for the shotgun.
+You can look at the pistol scriptable object for reference (or even copy over almost every field)
+3. Make sure the shotgun is semi-automatic
+4. The shotgun will use the 'Bloom Angle' variable to control its spread, so crank that value up a

 #### Create a New Script for The Shotgun